AlphaGotReal/game-of-os/README.md

 # Kernel development

-Now we define at what address the kernel starts. \
+Now we define at what address the kernel starts.
 ```asm
 KERNEL_LOCATION equ 0x1000
 ```
+## Reading more sectors of the disk using BIOS

+Since the kernel cannot fit into the first sector of the disk, will have to load more sectors into the memory.